HES-XPLAIN/hes-xplain.github.io/docs/intro.md

 - toc
 ---

-# :material-chat-question: Why XAI?
+# :material-chat-question: About XAI

+## Traditional AI models

-!!! failure inline end "Traditional ML model"
+!!! failure inline end "Traditional AI model"

     * Why did the model do that?
     * Why not something else?